-Arrogance and the fear of making mistakes are the biggest enemies of intelligence.
+Arrogance and fear (of making mistakes) are the biggest enemies of intelligence.

 There is no gene of intelligence, there is no magic switch, but a network of things, a balance / ratio of personality traits.
 My intelligence is a confluence of my behavioral traits.